shishirsomapur/Netflix-Ui-Clone/README.md

 # Netflix UI Clone

 Welcome to the **Netflix UI Clone** project!
-This project replicates the user interface of Netflix, providing an immersive and familiar experience.
+This project replicates the user interface of Netflix using pure HTML, CSS and JavaScript, providing an immersive and familiar experience.

 ## Features
 - **Responsive Layout:** Adapts seamlessly to different devices and screen sizes.